SadiqHash/Qhybrid/README.md

 ---

-💡 Final Note
+Final Note

 QHybrid is built for developers who want to understand the future of computing.
-Hybrid quantum‑classical logic will power the next era and this project gives you a hands on way to learn it.
+Hybrid quantum classical logic will power the next era and this project gives you a hands on way to learn it.